 Construction of the Community Center was completed in February 2007.
 The swimming pool was completed in June 2007.
 The City of Broken Arrow had $238,372.92 in undedicated allocation, used partially for additional sun shade structures and picnic shelters.
-The latest project, drainage improvements around the pool, was completed in April 2014.
-For the remaining funds, the Parks Department and Engineering Office are considering solar lighting for the gym/multi-purpose facility parking lot.
+In addition, drainage improvements around the pool were completed in April 2014.
+The City of Broken Arrow has chosen to use remaining funds to add parking lot lights to the Community Center, to begin late 2015.

 Up until the past few years, most of Broken Arrow’s growth has been in the south and southwest portion of the city.
 And while those areas continue to grow, the new trend in “hot” development – both residential and commercial – is in the north and northeast.

 A vital cog in Broken Arrow’s residential explosion has been its “quality of life.”
 There is not a single quadrant of the community which is not built around families.
 One of the reasons so many of those families are now calling Broken Arrow “home” is its commitment to parks and recreation programs and facilities.

 Broken Arrowans turned-out in a strong showing of support for Vision 2025 knowing that they would receive a direct benefit, and receive it quickly.
 Nienhuis Park, a 109-acre site between Albany (61st) and Omaha (51st), just east of Lynn Lane, was already being developed as a multi-faceted facility.
 A youth/community center was planned and under construction, funded by a bond issue passed by city voters in 2000.
 Partially funded in that same area was a youth football complex.